freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 1. Open/create the vim configuration file with `vim ~/.vimrc`
 2. Add the line `set number`, press enter

+## Opening a file within VIM
+In VIM you can open a file within the same window by setting your cursor on a path and typing `gf`.
+This will tell VIM that the current text that the cursor resides is a file that you want to open.
+The file will open up within the VIM terminal so if you want to return to the previous window just type `ctrl+o`.
+This will tell VIM to go to the previous screen.

 ## Bare minimum functionality

 Most likely you'll find yourself in "normal" mode, it allows you to enter commands by pressing the colon `:` key.